 What do I need to know about steroid joint injection?

 A steroid joint injection is a procedure to inject steroid medicine into a joint.
 Steroid medicine decreases pain and inflammation.
 The injection may also contain an anesthetic (numbing medicine) to decrease pain.
 It may be done to treat conditions such as arthritis, gout, or carpal tunnel syndrome.
-The injections may be given in your knee, ankle, shoulder, elbow, wrist, or ankle.
+The injections may be given in your knee, ankle, shoulder, elbow, or wrist.

 How do I prepare for steroid joint injection?